 Some activities have reopened and some locations are ready to welcome you.
 Please get in touch!
 Our experts are on hand to advise you free of charge online, by phone, by chat, or even in person at Centre Infotouriste de Québec.
 The reopening schedule for tourist activities is available at Quebec.ca/coronavirus and the Government of Canada website.

 There are three major international airports in Québec:

 Passengers arriving at Montréal-Trudeau can travel by shuttle to downtown Montréal, Ottawa (3 to 5 departures per day), Mont-Tremblant (from mid-December to mid-April and from mid-May to mid-October) and Québec City.

-Pleasure boaters from the United States can get to Québec by the St. Lawrence Seaway, lakes Champlain or Memphremagog or the Gulf of St. Lawrence.
-During sailing season, some 2,000 pleasure craft of every kind use the Seaway.
+Sailors from Europe get to Québec via the Gulf of St. Lawrence.
+During sailing season, some 2,000 pleasure craft of every kind use the St. Lawrence Seaway.
 These vessels must measure at least 6 m (20 ft.) in length and weigh more than 900 kg (1,984 lbs.).
 Docks and berthing areas are reserved for their use.

-Québec, Montréal and Saguenay are favorite stopovers for the major cruise lines that sail the St. Lawrence from May through November.
-Nine ports of call in Québec welcome passengers who set off from New York, Boston, Portland (MA) or Cape Liberty (NJ) to discover the mighty river
+Québec, Montréal and Saguenay are favourite stopovers for the major cruise lines that sail the St. Lawrence from May through November.
+Nine ports of call in Québec welcome passengers who set off from Southampton or Dover to discover the mighty river.